Timothy C. Hain, MD Page last modified: July 25, 2020

 I got mine from the V. Mueller Division (800-323-9088).
 Another contact # is 708-948-3756.
 The price in 1996 was $477 for the glasses, but Bausch and Lomb sells them for $100 less (see below).
 These goggles need a 4 volt power supply.
 Bome sells an inexpensive one that can be modified to produce 4 volts.
 Bome's number is 716-436-6584.
 Bausch and Lomb also sells a power supply.

-ICS's Frenzel's goggles are a new player on the block.
-Personally, I prefer the Baxter goggles, but ICS's goggles aren't bad.
+ICS's Frenzel's goggles have a different design than the Baxter goggles Personally, I prefer the Baxter goggles, but ICS's goggles aren't bad.
 They are made of plastic rather than composite like the Baxter and Nagashima brand goggles, and their lighting is a bit dim compared to either.
 Perhaps they could be brighter if one used a higher voltage supply.
 I don't know.
 They are priced similarly to the Baxter/Bausch and Lomb goggles.

 The Nagashima Frenzel's goggles are the best optical goggles on the market (excepting the video system), but they are somewhat expensive (>$1200 last priced).
 They are nicer than the others because of their bright lighting, wide field of view, and relative comfort (for the patient).
 In my opinion, they are really not worth $1200 -- maybe $600, but if you have lots of money to spend, hey, why not go for the best.
 On the other hand, if you have lots of money to spend, it might be a better idea to get a video system.
 I am told (but am not entirely sure) that the Nagashima goggles are the only ones that are UL approved.
 This may be important if you are planning to use them in a hospital.
 If you don't have to move the goggles around from room to room, just get a video system - -don't waste your money on these.